List of Alabama Crimson Tide football seasons

-The Alabama Crimson Tide college football team compete as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision, representing the University of Alabama in the Western Division of the Southeastern Conference (SEC).
+The Alabama Crimson Tide are a college football team that competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision, representing the University of Alabama in the Western Division of the Southeastern Conference (SEC).
 Alabama has played their home games at Bryant–Denny Stadium in Tuscaloosa, Alabama since 1929.

 The Crimson Tide acknowledge 18 national championships, from various and legitimate organizations of their time, 13 of which were awarded by the AP or Coaches' wire-service polls.
 Alabama has 32 conference championships and holds NCAA records with 73 postseason bowl game appearances and 44 bowl game victories.
 The Crimson Tide has also had 11 undefeated seasons, a longest winning streak of 28 games between 1978 and 1980 and a home winning streak of 57 games between 1963 and 1982.
 Alabama leads the SEC West Division with 13 appearances in the SEC Championship Game, and has a winning record against every SEC team.
 The Associated Press (AP) ranks Alabama 5th all-time in total appearances in the AP Poll.
 With 954 official wins in over 126 seasons of football, Alabama ranks sixth all-time in win–loss records in the NCAA.

 Football was introduced to the university by W. G. Little in 1892.
 The first win in the history of the program came in its inaugural game, a 56–0 shutout over Birmingham High School on November 11, 1892.
 From 1892 to 1894, Alabama competed as a football independent, before they joined the Southern Intercollegiate Athletic Association (SIAA) as a charter member in 1895.
 From 1895 to 1921, Alabama saw some success, as they had only three losing seasons as a member of the SIAA.
 In 1922, Alabama left the SIAA and became a charter member of the Southern Conference (SoCon).
 As a member of the Southern Conference, Alabama won conference championships in 1924, 1925, 1926 and 1930.
 Additionally, Alabama won their first three National Championships in the 1925, 1926 and 1930 seasons.